To connect with people, you’ve got to tell them a story.

 In short: You.

 So what am I asking for?

-- About a half-hour of your time for a Zoom interview—at your convenience in May or June.
+- About a half-hour of your time for a Zoom interview—at your convenience in late August/early September.

 - Feel free to include a gift or other offer for listeners if you like.